builder-group/community/README.md

 Maintaining all libraries in a single repository keeps things simple and efficient.
 A monorepo allows for shared tooling, consistent versioning, and streamlined CI/CD workflows, while making cross-library changes easier.
 This approach simplifies collaboration and reduces overhead, ensuring all libraries remain in sync.

-The only disadvantage is that it’s harder to discover individual libraries via SEO since they’re all part of one repo.
+The only disadvantage is that it's harder to discover individual libraries via SEO since they're all part of one repo.
 However, the benefits far outweigh this limitation.

+### Why two build modes (`build` vs `build:prod`)?

+Development builds (`pnpm build`):
+- Includes TypeScript declaration maps (IDE navigation goes directly to source files instead of compiled definitions)
+- Easier debugging (no code minification and optimizations)

+Production builds (`pnpm build:prod`):
+- Smaller package size
+- No development artifacts in published packages
+- Code minification and optimizations enabled
+- Prevents npm errors with declaration maps (e.g., EINVALIDTAGNAME in GitHub CLI)

+To switch between modes:
+- Development: `pnpm build` (includes declaration maps)
+- Production: `pnpm build:prod` (excludes declaration maps)